cennznet/api.js/README.md

 ```

 ## Making a Release (requires maintainer permission)
+PR target develop branch for 2.0 or master for 1.0 release
 1) Create a branch `prerelease/<semver>`
 e.g. `prerelease/1.5.0` for an ordinary release or `prerelease/1.5.0-alpha.0` for a release candidate.
 Bump package versions, ensure static metadata updated and docs regenerated
-2) Open a PR, passing CI and review
+2) Open a PR for develop, passing CI and review
 3) label it 'automerge' and the release will be published to npm